studiographene/nodejs-ci/README.md

 ## How To Use:

-Create 2 workflow files under directory `.github/workflows` with below content:
+Create 2 workflow files under directory `.github/workflows` with below content (change the inputs as required):

 - ci.yml
 - analytics.yml